-While students are reading either independently or with a partner, circulate, monitor, and provide support to those who need it.
-For students who finish early, ask them to reread the text or mark a page they found to be interesting, confusing, or difficult to read.
+While students are reading either independently or with a partner, circulate, monitor, and provide necessary support to those who need it.
+Have early finishers reread the text or mark a page they found to be interesting, confusing, or difficult to read.